harendra-kumar/concise-haskell/language/14-composing-functors.rst

 ---------------------

 The monoidal composition does not apply to heterogeneous type combiners because it is a way to combine homogeneous types.
-So ti does nto apply to function application, applicatives or the apply aspect of a Monad.
+So it does not apply to function application, applicatives or the apply aspect of a Monad.
 However it applies to function composition, arrows, alternative and monads.